juja0/current_query_error/docs/README.md

 Steps to reproduce the issue.

 1. Execute "make debug"
+2. Launch duckdb: ./build/debug/duckdb
-2. run any query.
+3. run any query.
 It should fail with "INTERNAL Error: Assertion triggered in file "./duckdb/src/main/client_context.cpp" on line 286: active_query"

 Extension code is in: src/quack_extension.cpp (look for SimpleLoggingExtension)